 The 1997 auction broke up the Towe Ford Collection and that could have been a death sentence for the Museum.
 Not so.
 The newly renamed Towe Auto Museum, on the banks of the Sacramento River in the shadow of Old Town, began displaying vehicles of all makes and models, creating a much broader story of the automobile through history.

 Since the Museum no longer housed the Towe Collection, in 2009, the Board of Directors officially changed the name of the Museum to the California Automobile Museum, reflecting the expanded mission it has grown into over the last 25 years, which is to educate and entertain while preserving and promoting the automobile and its influence on our lives.

 Many of the cars are set off in eye-catching displays, as a place to educate people about cars; to tell the story of the development of the automobile and its effect on our lives.
-Approximately 25% of the vehicles are currently owned by the California Vehicle Foundation and the rest are displayed by private exhibitors.
+Approximately 25% of the vehicles are currently owned by the California Automobile Museum and the rest are displayed by private exhibitors.
 Some of the cars are on loan for a month and some for five years, so the display is a constantly changing exhibit of rolling stock.